aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

     }
 ```

-This Java code shows you how `LinkAllFontsHtmlController` is implemented:
+This Javascript code shows you how `LinkAllFontsHtmlController` is implemented:

 ```java
 public class LinkAllFontsHtmlController extends EmbedAllFontsHtmlController